dihedral_style charmm command

 dihedral_style charmm/omp command

-The charmm and charmmfsh dihedral styles use the potential
+The charmm and charmmfsw dihedral styles use the potential

 See (MacKerell) for a description of the CHARMM force field.
 This dihedral style can also be used for the AMBER force field (see comment on weighting factors below).
 See (Cornell) for a description of the AMBER force field.

-The newer charmmfsh style was released in March 2017.
-We recommend it be used instead of the older charmm style when running a simulation with the CHARMM force field and Coulomb cutoffs, via the pair_style lj/charmmfsw/coul/charmmfsh command.
+The newer charmmfsw style was released in March 2017.
+We recommend it be used instead of the older charmm style when running a simulation with the CHARMM force field, either with long-range Coulombics or a Coulomb cutoff, via the pair_style lj/charmmfsw/coul/long and pair_style lj/charmmfsw/coul/charmmfsh commands respectively.
 Otherwise the older charmm style is fine to use.
 See the discussion below and more details on the pair_style charmm doc page.

 The following coefficients must be defined for each dihedral type via the dihedral_coeff command as in the example above, or in the data file or restart files read by the read_data or read_restart commands: